KaterinaKoleva/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject

-Demo project for SoftUni Fundamentals
+Demo project for SoftUni Fundamentals.
+I eddited this on GitHub directly! ✌